splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/2-2-setup-linux.md

 Finally, you will need to install the SplashKit Global Libraries.
 This will install the SplashKit libraries and library include files into the system's default global locations so that the compiler can find these files when building (compiling) programs created with SplashKit.

-To install SplashKit globally on your machine:

-Copy and paste the following command into your Terminal window:
+To install SplashKit globally, copy and paste the following command into your Terminal window:

 ```bash
 skm global install